 Richard Ashcroft live in Manchester – “Looking at the heavens with a tear in my eye”

-The Manchester gig didn’t disappoint.
-Ashcroft with a voice of rustic gold, poetry for lyrics and a performance of pure passion and enthusiasm took the audience on a rollercoaster of emotions from nostalgia trips of ‘Sonnet’ and ‘Song for the lovers’ to a haunting rendition of his latest track ‘That’s how strong.’
-Just in case there was anyone left in the building questioning his brilliance, Ashcroft brought the Albert Hall show to a close with his stadium sized anthem – ‘A bitter sweet symphony’.
+Richard Ashcroft Albert Hall, Manchester gig didn’t disappoint.
+Ashcroft with a voice of rustic gold, poetry for lyrics and performance of pure passion and enthusiasm took the audience on a rollercoaster of emotions from nostalgia trips of ‘Sonnet’ and ‘Song for the lovers’ to a haunting rendition of his latest track ‘That’s how strong.’
+Just in case there was anyone left in the building questioning his brilliance, Ashcroft brought the Albert Hall show to a close with his stadium-sized anthem – ‘A bittersweet symphony’.
 It was a pleasure and a ‘bucket list’ moment photographing Richard Ashcroft the ‘Natural Rebel’ and I defiantly felt like a *Lucky Man!

 To laugh, cry, hold your breath and trigger memories.